October Health – 2025 Report

 Male Demographic in Canada

-The leading cause of stress among males in Canada is often related to work-related factors, including job security, workload, and work-life balance.
-Issues such as unemployment, financial pressures, and workplace demands contribute significantly to stress levels.
-Access to mental health resources, like those provided by October and solutions like October's digital sessions, can be beneficial in addressing these stressors in the workplace.
+The leading cause of stress for males in Canada is often linked to workplace pressures, including job instability, high workload, and work-life balance challenges.
+Financial concerns, such as income security and economic uncertainty, also contribute significantly to stress levels in the male population.
+Encouraging organizations to implement support programs like those offered by October can help address these stressors effectively.

 How mental health affects the Male demographic differently